-This is hardly the only time 911 dispatch has come in for criticism.
+The call took in the range of twelve-thirteen minutes.
+Moreover, a police station is only a short distance away from the Kirks' home on St. Paul Street, near the DU campus, and officers were less than a mile away at the time of the shooting.
+If they'd been dispatched immediately, some observers believe a tragedy might have been averted.This is hardly the only time 911 dispatch has come in for criticism.
 Last month, we reported that there have been sixty 911 dispatcher complaints over a two year period and at least one death -- that of Jimma Reat, who was with a group that had narrowly escaped an attack from occupants of another vehicle when a 911 dispatcher directed him and his companions to wait for a Denver police officer near the original scene.
 The men were soon spotted by the original assailants and Reat was slain.

 In addition, a 911 investigation following the death of Loretta Barela was aborted when the dispatcher resigned.
 Manager of Safety communication director Daelene Mix (the spokesperson alluded to above) said this decision was made because of the determination that the dispatcher's error had been at fault in the case, for which Christopher Perea was convicted of murder, rather than there being a problem with the 911 system as a whole.

 At the time of our previous conversation with Mix, the Kirk inquiry was incomplete -- but she revealed that "we've made some recent policy changes" that went into effect in late April/early May.